notbeckhamster/JavaChess/README.md

 [Download the latest JAR file](https://nightly.link/notbeckhamster/JavaChess/workflows/ant/main/JavaApp.zip)

-Assuming you do have Java Runtime installed (I am using Java 17) Extract Zip file and ensure you are in the JavaApp folder then run the following: java -jar JavaChess
+Assuming you do have Java Runtime installed (I am using Java 17) Extract Zip file and ensure you are in the JavaApp folder then run the following: java -jar JavaChess.jar

+If that doesn't work navigate to the actions tab and scroll down to artifacts and download the JavaApp artifact and repeat steps above with regards to running the jar file.

 ## References
 * Chess Programming Wiki for guidance in terms of logic. https://www.chessprogramming.org/Main_Page